KeelerLab/Neuron-IMC-Processing-and-Analysis/README.md

 ### Documentation:

-Refer to the detailed documentation provided in the 'docs' directory for in-depth explanations, usage guidelines, and examples.
+Refer to the detailed documentation provided in the directories for in-depth explanations, usage guidelines, and examples.

 ### Contribution: